The Role Of Nutrition In Oral Health

 • Whole grains

-• Peas, beans, and other kinds of vegetables
+• Peas, beans, and other kinds of pulses

 • Cheese

-As a note, most people do not realize how important saliva is to maintain strong teeth and gums.
-Saliva contains minerals that help restore eroded enamel as well as neutralizing those damaging acids.
-Chewing stimulates saliva flow, so fibrous foods that require chewing are quite beneficial.
-And clinical studies support that eating more fruits and especially green, leafy veggies could even lower the risk of oral cancer.
+As a note, most people do not realize how important saliva is for maintaining strong teeth and gums.
+Saliva contains minerals that help restore eroded enamel as well as neutralizing damaging acids.
+Chewing stimulates saliva flow, so fibrous foods that require vigorous chewing are especially beneficial, and clinical studies support that eating more fruits and especially green, leafy vegetables could potentially lower the risk of oral cancer.

 Tips for Improving Dietary Habits to Promote Oral Health